 Having diabetes doesn't mean you will develop other complications.
 You may be able to prevent them and add years to your life by managing your ABCs and following the treatment plan you worked on with your doctor.

 Canadian Diabetes Association

 For people of African, Mediterranean, or Southeast Asian Heritage: important information about diabetes blood tests.
-National Diabetes Information Clearinghouse (NDIC) website.
-Available at: http://diabetes.niddk.nih.gov/dm/pubs/traitA1C/index.aspx.
-Updated November 4, 2011.
-Accessed November 11, 2013.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
+Available at: http://www.niddk.nih.gov/health-information/health-topics/diagnostic-tests/people-african-mediterranean-southeast-asian-heritage-important-information-diabetes-blood-tests/Pages/index.aspx.
+Updated October 2011.
+Accessed August 31, 2015.